Foxster89/docusaurus-2/docs/doc5.md

 ## More experiments

-Tomato plant had grown a lot since our last visit (almost double so tall).
-We decided to experiment only with sound and voice today and leave other stimuli like water or touch.
-For this we used the <a href="https://zenodo.org/record/1188976">Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)</a> We carried out 5 experiments:
+Tomato plant had grown a lot since our last visit (almost the double of its size).
+We decided to experiment only with sound and voice today and do not expose the plant to other stimuli like water or touches.
+Therefore we used the <a href="https://zenodo.org/record/1188976">Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)</a>.
+As plants in another project showed a big response to sinuswaves of 200 Hz frequency, we decided to also compare human voice to this created sinuswave.
+We carried out 5 experiments:

 1. No stimulus
 2. 200 Hz - 100 amplitude